 Summary reports validate your expertise, diagnoses, therapy, prognoses, impairments and future medicals.
 They highlight the injury efforts of a team of doctors, radiologists and therapists who have worked on the case.
 It wraps up the patients injury experience and why their care was medically necessary, all in a concise and powerful statement.

 Annual Re-Certification Exam

-There is an annual re-certfocation exam that is required to maintain your status as a Certified Expert.
-The annual cost of that exam is $250, which will be free to each student that renews their annual membership enrollment and allows them to sit the exam to secure minimum certification requirement of an 80% pass rate.
+Current Subscribing Members.
+To maintain your status as a Certified Expert you will need to take annual re-certification exam.
+The annual cost of that exam is included in each renewal of an annual membership subscription, allows the student to sit the exam and secure minimum certification requirement of an 80% pass rate.